By J. D. Peterson and Gary Krane

 What if I stay, but my partner never changes?
 I don’t want to feel like this forever!

 Relationships are rarely stable in terms of how each partner feels over time.
 A survey of marital quality over a period of four years shows just how much these feelings can fluctuate from year to year—as much as nearly doubling the level of reported happiness within an eight-month stretch (Bradbury& Karney, 2004).
 As the circumstances of life change, you can be sure both you and your partner will change.
-It is important to take advantage of opportunities for mutual growth, and to monitor how your partner is responding to them as well.
-A small comfort can perhaps be found in the fact that, “of those who were very unhappy in their marriages at one time point, two-thirds of those who stayed together were happy 5 years later” (Stanley, 2002, para.
-4).
+It’s important to take advantage of opportunities for mutual growth, and to monitor how your partner is responding to them as well.
+A small comfort can perhaps be found in the fact that, “of those who were very unhappy in their marriages at one time point, two-thirds of those who stayed together were happy 5 years later.”
+(Stanley, 2002, para.
+4)

 I’ve decided to keep working on my relationship.
 Now how do I motivate my partner to help?

 Individuals in the precontemplation stage think problems lie within other people and usually attend therapy at the request of someone else.
 In the contemplation stage, individuals acknowledge their role in problematic behaviors but are hesitant to begin the process of behavioral change.
 People in the preparation stage report an intention to change and have begun behavioral action but may be ambivalent about specific changes and have not made a firm commitment to change.
 During the action stage people make overt efforts to change with clear attempts to disrupt problem behaviors.
 Finally, individuals in the maintenance stage work to stabilize new behaviors and integrate changes made into daily life.
-(Tambling& Johnson, 2008, p.
+(Tambling & Johnson, 2008, p.
 230)

 Motivation is a precursor to action, not merely consideration; it can be summarized as the reasoning behind committed and sacrificial behavior toward a partner, and can be quite different for men and women.
 According to S. M. Stanley (2002), feelings of attachment may be the prominent motivational trigger for females, while the decision to be committed is the trigger for males.
-This may mean that something has prevented your woman from growing attached to you, or pushed you farther from her emotional center than you used to be; or that your man has not yet decided you are the one for him, or is doubting the reality of that decision.
+This may mean that something has prevented your woman from growing attached to you, or pushed you farther from her emotional center than you used to be; or that your man has not yet decided you’re the one for him, or is doubting the reality of that decision.

-Another study on motivation suggests that a level of responsibility for a partner’s welfare, orcommunal motivation, must be present before committed and sacrificial behaviors will naturally occur:
+Another study on motivation suggests that a level of responsibility for a partner’s welfare, or communal motivation, must be present before committed and sacrificial behaviors will naturally occur:

-…People who have or desire to establish a communal relationship with partners pay greater attention to partners’ needs, have more positive reactions to partners’ expressed emotions, and help partners more when a need is detected.
+…People who have or desire to establish a communal relationship with partners pay greater attention to their partners’ needs, have more positive reactions to their partners’ expressed emotions, and help their partners more when a need is detected.
 Greater communal motivation also has been linked to blaming partners less for their failures and giving them more credit for their successes.
 (Yoo, Clark, Lemay, Salovey, & Monin, 2011, p.
 229)

 I have an idea why my partner’s motivation is low, but what can I do to change that?

 The first thing to recognize is that you cannot change another person.
 Change comes from within and must be initiated voluntarily.
-The most you can do is to give your partner reasons to want to change, or remind him or her of the reasons that are already in place.
+The most you can do is to give your partner reasons to want to change, or remind them of the reasons that are already in place.
 To accomplish this, Offra Gerstein (2006) advises that “the request for change should be explained as the need of the requester, rather than be associated with the deficit of the compliant partner,” and offers several appropriate methods to inspire a partner to fulfill those needs:

 - Model the behavior you wish to receive.